francisengelmann/sound/README.md

 - FFTW to apply fourrier transformations

 ### Installation
-Set the correct pathes for the dependencies, then perform this:
+Set up the correct pathes for the dependencies, then type this into your console:
 ```
 mkdir build; cd build;
 cmake ..; build -j;